affodilajF/MTQQ/README.md

 # 1. FLOW
 - Is an kotlin coroutine that is able to emit multiple values over period of time.
-- Single suspen function can only return a single value
+- Single suspen function can only return a single value.
+So flow comes into play to be opposed to susfunct.

-### FlowCollector
+- A flow is conceptually a stream of data that can be computed asynchronously.
+- The emitted values must be of the same type.
+For example, a Flow<Int> is a flow that emits integer values.

+- A flow is very similar to an Iterator that produces a sequence of values, but it uses suspend functions to produce and consume values asynchronously.
+This means, for example, that the flow can safely make a network request to produce the next value without blocking the main thread.

 # 2. EMIT
 - Is a function used to send values from a flow to its collector.